Racial bias in job descriptions can be unconscious, but it happens quite often.

-There are some obvious and not so obvious phrases that cause racial bias against Black candidates in job descriptions.
+There are some obvious and not so obvious phrases that cause racial bias (or hidden bias) against Black candidates in job descriptions.
 For example, the word “blacklist” or “blacklisting” is a term used in cybersecurity job descriptions.
 A blog from Finjan Cybersecurity defines blacklisting as:

 “… a computer blacklist details known malicious or suspicious entities that shouldn’t be allowed access or running (execution) rights, in a system or network.”